zambeloago/Github-Workshop/README.md

 * Go to github and press edit on the readme.md
 * Check the checkbox above
 * Press commit changes
-* Now go to github desktop and press pull origin
+* Now go to github desktop and fetch origin
+* The press pull origin

+### Going to an Old Version
+* Go to History on the left
+* Right click on the commit where you forked the branch and press checkout commit
+* Now you are on an old commit
+* Make a new branch
+* Edit the readme with in the first commit and write something different than what you wrote before
+* Commit and Push
+* Then make a pull request
+* You will have a merge conflict
+* Try to merge the pull request and press on resolve conflicts
+* Delete the text you don't want
+* Press reolve conflict
+* Then Merge the pull request